 4. Visit the picturesque town of Ravello

 While in Amalfi Coast, make the short trip along the coast to the picturesque town of Ravello.
-Ravello is one of the most glamorous, charming stops on the Neapolitan Riviera and is lovely place to spend the day wandering along the quiet streets of coloured stucco houses and lemon groves.
+Ravello is one of the most glamorous, charming stops on the Neapolitan Riviera and is a lovely place to spend the day wandering along the quiet streets of coloured stucco houses and lemon groves.
 Ravello is also a good starting point for numerous walks to Minori or the ancient village of Scala.

 5. The “blue island” of Capri

 No visit to Amalfi would be complete without a trip to the “blue island” of Capri.
 It’s a wonderful place to spend a few days, with decadent shops, excellent trattorias and stunning vistas.
 Set off on a traghetto boat from Amalfi harbour and spend a couple of days in this unique place.
 This should definitely be at the top of your ‘things to do in Amalfi’ bucket list!

 While on Capri, another great place to visit is the St. Augustine Garden which is at the top of Capri and has stunning views of the Island out to the sea.
 If you beat the crowds, this garden is a lovely quiet place to relax and take in the views.